Student FAQ

 • Keep applying to other sites!
 If you don't hear back keep going.

-• If you have applied to numerous sites, been thorough in following up by trying to contact them several times through different methods, reach out to the field study office for assistance.
+• If you have applied to numerous sites, and been thorough in following up by trying to contact them several times through different methods, reach out to the field study office for assistance.
 Field Study staff wants to be aware of sites that are not being responsive to students and will offer additional support if possible when a student has done everything they were supposed to within their control.
 Such as following the Steps to Success in a timely manner and not waiting until the last minute.

 • Go to the Division of Career Pathways office or website to make sure you are putting your best foot forward with your resume, cover letter, interview skills, etc.